 Stylish, Sustainable & (Mostly) Safe Suit

 The only way of safely swimming or snorkelling in seas inhabited by box jellyfish is to wear a lycra suit.
 Maximum coverage means maximum protection, and the tentacles of a dangerous jellyfish cannot penetrate the fibre.
 The thing is, they don't look cool.
-Sea Gypsy has just changed that.
+Sea Gypsy may have just changed that.

 Unless you're SCUBA diving or maybe surfing or water skiing or similar, you don't want to be wearing a clingy, full body spandex suit at the beach.
 You want a tan.
 You want to feel the warm water on your skin.
 You want to wear next to nothing.
 You're on holiday, it's Thailand, relax!